otammato/Monitoring-_with_Prometheus/README.md

 docker stop node-exporter1
 ```
 2. Now go back to the Prometheus UI on your browser and check the targets by selecting the menu item Status -> Targets.

+You should now see that one of the node exporters that are being monitored is down.
+The nodes might not be displayed in the same order, but the node which is should be ```node-exporter1```, the node that you stopped.